mpv-player/mpv/DOCS/man/input.rst

 ``loadfile <url> [<flags> [<index> [<options>]]]``
     Load the given file or URL and play it.
-Technically, this is just a playlist manipulation command (which either replaces the playlist or adds an entry to it).
+Technically, this is just a playlist manipulation command.
 Actual file loading happens independently.
 For example, a ``loadfile`` command that replaces the current file with a new one returns before the current file is stopped, and the new file even begins loading.

     Second argument:

     <replace> (default)
-        Stop playback of the current file, and play the new file immediately.
+        Clear the playlist, and play the new file immediately.
     <append>
         Append the file to the playlist.
     <insert-next>